 - If you discover any incorrect information within your reports, dispute these with the relevant credit bureau.

-So, now that we’ve covered the best credit card in Australia and how to find the right one for you, what is Monzi exactly?
+So, now that we’ve covered the best credit cards in Australia and how to find the right one for you, what is Monzi exactly?

 Though we don’t like to beat our own drum too often, Monzi is an efficient lender-finder service that pairs Aussies like you with our reliable network of lenders.

 As a result, you may be able to access cash when you need a loan today.